 If you are a New York resident at your death, and you leave assets with a total estimated gross value that exceeds the exempt amount, your executor will have to file a New York estate tax return.
 The estate may not actually owe tax, because allowed deductions may reduce the value of the taxable estate below the exempt amount.
 But the estate tax return will still have to be filed.

 Your estate could also owe New York estate tax if you’re a nonresident but own real estate in New York property, or keep other valuable tangible property there.
-The $1 million exempt amount is the same.

 What’s in your estate, when it comes to adding up the value for estate tax purposes?
 Your executor will have to include: